Your Personal Credit Account

-We may from time to time make available promotional interest rates.
-If we do, we will notify you of the applicable promotional rate and the period during which the promotional rate will apply.
-Purchases and transactions made during this period (the "Promotional Balance") will be charged at the promotional rate of interest.
-We will tell you about any special terms which will apply to the availability of the promotional rate.
-We will apply the standard rates of interest to any Promotional Balance before the end of the promotional period, if you do not make at least your minimum payment by the payment due date shown in your statement at any time during the promotional period.
-At the end of the promotional period, the Promotional Balance will transfer to your standard account balance and the standard rates of interest will apply to it.
+We will tell you about any special terms and conditions which will apply to the promotional rate.
+We will apply the standard rates of interest to any Introductory Balance or Promotional Balance before the end of the introductory or promotional period if you do not make at least your minimum payment by the payment due date shown in your statement at any time during the introductory or promotional period.
+At the end of the introductory or promotional period, the Introductory Balance or Promotional Balance will be treated as a standard account balance and the standard rates of interest will apply to it.

 We compound the interest (which means we charge interest on interest) and add it to the balance on your statement due date.
-This will make the annual percentage rate (APR) higher than you might expect from the figures above.

-- You order £400 of goods and services from us immediately at the start of the agreement.
+- You order £850 of goods and services from us immediately at the start of the agreement.

 - You repay the whole amount (including interest) in 12 equal monthly instalments.

 - The agreement remains valid for the whole 12-month period.

 - Both of us meet all our obligations under the agreement.

 The APR and total amount payable allow you to compare this agreement with those of other providers at the time you sign it.
 It is provided based on assumptions required by law that we make at the time you enter the agreement.
 The way the agreement works in practice is set out in the rest of this agreement.

 Minimum payment We will send you a statement every 28 days showing the minimum payment due and the payment due date.
 You must make at least the minimum payment by the due date unless no payment is due.